airswap/airswap-about/community/earning.md

 ## Distributions

 Community members (like you!) trigger token distributions and withdrawals from the Split contract to their final destinations earning a 1% reward for doing so.
-Anyone can trigger these at any time by clicking the “Distribute & withdraw for all” on the [0xSplits web app](https://app.0xsplits.xyz/accounts/0xaD30f7EEBD9Bd5150a256F47DA41d4403033CdF0/).
+Anyone can trigger these at any time by clicking the "Distribute & withdraw for all" on the [0xSplits web app](https://app.0xsplits.xyz/accounts/0xaD30f7EEBD9Bd5150a256F47DA41d4403033CdF0/).

 Our current split percentages are 86% to voter rewards and 14% to contributor tips according to [AIP 46](https://snapshot.org/#/vote.airswap.eth/proposal/QmRes6C3ZqLK4Mk3pygH62wkU2XJWBm3hXo54qZ9Z3FkVz).
 What this means is that rewards and tips do not top up until a withdrawal is triggered by a community member—so keep an eye on the split balances if you’d like to help out.